ethteck/splat/docs/General-Workflow.md

 - `glabel` and `endlabel` which are used to define function symbols.
 - `dlabel` and `enddlabel` which are used to defined data, rodata and bss symbols.
 - `jlabel` is used for defining branch labels used by jumptables.
-- `nmlabel` is used to define the symbol haven't been matched yet.
+- `nonmatching` is used to define the symbol haven't been matched yet.

 Asm differ tools can sometimes struggle to show diffs with `jlabel`s when combined with certain compilers.
 A workaround for this issue is to mark the `jlabel` as a function, like this: